acharjee0712/acceptsuitenodeheroku/README.md

 * **ApiMethodName** parameter is dynamic and that need to be replaced with Product Type name.

-* **APPLICATIONNAME** parameter is dynamic and it took value by using "jsondata.apiAppnName" from userInputs.json file (scripts/userInputs.json).
+* **APPLICATIONNAME** parameter is dynamic and it takes value by using "jsondata.apiAppnName" from userInputs.json file (scripts/userInputs.json).

 * Provide the web api and UI application name for heroku deployment in ./scripts/userinputs.json file.
 (Values should not be empty or null) apiAppName - Web Api deployment heroku application name.